 To watch Fox News 17’s segment on Wish Kid Brandon, click here.

-Tags: baptist sports park, cold, community, football, fox 17, fox 17 news, freezing, happy, little bo, lp field, make a wish, make-a-wish, middle tennessee, middle tn, Nashville, NFL, sunday football, tennessee, tennessee titans, titans, weather, wish, wish kid
+Tags: baptist sports park, cold, community, football, fox 17, fox 17 news, freezing, happy, little bo, lp field, make-a-wish, middle tennessee, middle tn, Nashville, NFL, sunday football, tennessee, tennessee titans, titans, weather, wish, wish kid